Robert Livingston Ireland - Founder, First Village Council and Second Mayor

 Robert Livingston Ireland Sr. helped lead the drive to have Glenville on the Lake become a separate municipality.
-He was elected to the first Bratenahl Village Council in December 1904 with fifty-eight votes for and none against.
+He was elected to the first Bratenahl Village Council in December 1904 with fifty-eight votes for, and none opposed.
 He served in that capacity for seven years.

 Increased industrialization polluted the air and made the quality of life in Cleveland ever more questionable.
-More of Cleveland's wealthy living in the city looked farther out from the center of the city and the charm of Bratenahl grew.
+More of Cleveland's wealthy living in the city looked farther out from the center, and the charm of Bratenahl grew.

-World War I dominated Ireland's term as major starting in 1914.
+World War I dominated Ireland's mayoral term starting in 1914.
 With his leadership, the whole village contributed to the war effort.

-The war had temporarily halted some of the homebuilding, however building began to return in earnest
+The war had temporarily halted some of the home building, however, construction began to return in earnest after the war.

 Robert’s business career included the Hackney Bicycle Co., Globe Iron Works, Ship Owners Dry Dock Co., and Cleveland Dry Dock Co.
-He was instrumental in the consolidation of the shipbuilding interests of the Great Lakes, the organization being known as the American Ship Building Co. and was vice president until 1903.
+He was instrumental in the formation of the American Shipbuilding Company from the consolidation of the shipbuilding interests of the Great Lakes.
+He was the vice president of the company until 1903.
 He became a partner with M. A. Hanna Company on January 1, 1904.